- About Us

 - Forensic Assignment Form

 - Nadcap Accreditation

-Aviation Technical Testing, Inc. performs pickle fork inspections for aviation clients to ensure the continued reliability of these critical components.
+Aviation Technical Testing, LLC performs pickle fork inspections for aviation clients to ensure the continued reliability of these critical components.

 Aircraft wing-to-fuselage joints with active suspension (more commonly referred to as pickle forks, so named due to their distinctive shape) serve a fairly important role in the design of a plane — they fasten the wing spars to the fuselage.
 These components absorb many of the forces imposed on the wings during a flight, including torsion, bending, and vibrational stresses.
 Mounting two to each side of the body, with one in front and one behind the wings, allows the wings to flex in the wake of aerodynamic forces and prevents the joint from incurring fatigue damage.

 Per the Federal Aviation Administration (FAA), issues with this part could undermine the aircraft’s structural integrity, while a mid-flight failure would be catastrophic since it will likely “result in loss of control of the airplane.”
 Due to these considerations, engineers place a great emphasis into the design of the component.